umd-lib/ole-drools-xls2drl/README.md

-# xls2drl
+# ole-drools-xls2drl

-Simple Java application for converting Excel spreadsheet into a Drools DRL file
+Simple Java application for converting an Excel spreadsheet into a Drools DRL file.
+While this application can convert any properly formatted Excel spreadsheet into a Drools DRL file, it is primarily intended for generating Drools rules files for the Kuali OLE (Open Library Environment) application.

 ## Requirements